Aden720/CoolVivy/README.md

 #### Used in youtube_utils.py
 - `YOUTUBE_CLIENT_ID`: This is the client ID of your Google Cloud Console project client.
 - `YOUTUBE_CLIENT_SECRET`: This is the client secret for the YoutubeData API.
 Follow the instructions at https://ytmusicapi.readthedocs.io/en/stable/setup/oauth.html for more details.
+- `YOUTUBE_API_KEY`: This is set up in the Google Cloud Console credentials (same as above but select 'create API Key').
+See instructions at https://developers.google.com/youtube/v3/docs#calling-the-api for more details.

 ## FAQ